-- the qualified subsidiaries and the integrating subsidiary must be either a Luxembourg-resident fully taxable company or a local PE of a non-resident capital company fully subject to a tax comparable to the domestic tax; - Luxembourg subsidiaries can be included when they are controlled, directly or indirectly, by the group parent or the non-integrating parent company for at least 95% of their capital since the beginning of the fiscal year for which the option is exercised: - the book year must coincide for all companies included in the fiscal unity; and - the request for a fiscal unity is filed jointly by all the intended parties.
+- Luxembourg subsidiaries can be included when they are controlled, directly or indirectly, by the group parent or the non-integrating parent company for at least 95% of their capital since the beginning of the fiscal year for which the option is exercised: - the book year must coincide for all companies included in the fiscal unity; and - the request for a fiscal unity is filed jointly by all the intended parties.

-Taxable income and losses of each company pertaining to the fiscal unity are determined individually (as if it were not integrated) and then aggregated at the level of the group parent or the integrating subsidiary with adjustments to eliminate double taxation and double deduction of the same items of income.
+Taxable income and losses of each company pertaining to the fiscal unity are determined individually (as if they were not integrated) and then aggregated at the level of the group parent or the integrating subsidiary with adjustments to eliminate double taxation and double deduction of the same items of income or expenses.
 The tax due on such aggregated result is then levied from the group parent or the integrating subsidiary.